fbpx

 What Causes Schizophrenia?

 The exact causes of schizophrenia aren’t known at this time.
 However, experts have found that there are certain factors and circumstances that may contribute to someone’s likelihood of developing the condition.
-They suspect that schizophrenia occurs for different reasons, including the following:

 • Brain development issues while in the womb